bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step2.md

 appjob  logging.sh  macros.sh  startscript  utils.sh
 ./image:

+<br><b>These are the files that are required for Spark Application Image.</b> Scripts run inside each container during cluster creation and are located in the appconfig folder<br>
 Now, we will create a folder called “centos” inside the empty image directory.
 Execute the following command to do so :

 `mkdir ~/Spark/image/centos`{{execute}}